krakend/krakend-documentation/configuration/audit.md

     parent: "010 Configuration file(s)"
 ---

-The `krakend audit` command **evaluates the integrity of KrakenD configuration files** written in any of its [supported formats](/docs/configuration/supported-formats/), and returns **security recommendations**, but also other practical and helpful information, including (but not limited to) misconfigurations opening the door to vulnerabilities, presence/absence of key components, dangerous flags or combinations, conflicting declarations, and statistics to put a few examples.
+The `krakend audit` command is a rule evaluation tool that checks configuration files written in any of its [supported formats](/docs/configuration/supported-formats/) and returns practical **security recommendations**.
+It is designed to raise basic red flags and provide essential advice on your configuration.
 The output of the configuration and classification is inspired by the [CIS Benchmarks](https://www.cisecurity.org/communities/benchmarks).

+{{< note title="Security disclaimer" type="warning" >}}
+If the audit command passes, it does not mean that your API is necessarily secure but that the evaluated rules have passed (find them as recommendations below).
+{{< /note >}}

+The tool displays practical and helpful information, including (but not limited to) misconfigurations opening the door to vulnerabilities, presence/absence of key components, dangerous flags or combinations, conflicting declarations, and statistics (planned), to put a few examples.

 The `audit` command is complementary to the [`check` command](/docs/configuration/check/).
 Still, instead of focusing on the configuration file structure and linting, it evaluates the logic at a different stage.
 The command executes after parsing the configuration, using a **summarized tree** of the final recognized components and flags loaded.
 It **does not has access to the values of the properties**.
 For instance, if you write a `jwk_url` to validate tokens, it does not know if you are using HTTPS or HTTP or which domain, but it does see if you have `disable_jwk_security`, which is dangerous in production.

-The purpose of the audit command is to add extra checks in your [automated CI pipeline](/docs/deploying/ci-cd/) to have safer deployments.
+The purpose of the audit command is to add **extra checks** in your [automated CI pipeline](/docs/deploying/ci-cd/), and have safer deployments.
+It is not the holy grail, though.

 ## Audit configuration
 The simplest version of the command requires the configuration file only and shows the detected problems with your configuration: